 "It is definitely happening at every single campus," said Laura Dunn, a sexual assault survivor.

 Complaints have been filed against dozens of schools for not doing enough to help survivors, or even trying to cover up the alleged crime.

 At this time, 145 colleges and universities across the country are under investigation for possible violations of Title IX.
 The Federal Law that requires schools to provide adequate accommodations for all students, including those that have been sexually assaulted.

-"When you hear the stories, particularly from victims who have had their lives dramatically altered by these incidences, and in many cases the perpetrators having no sanction.
-You just got to says 'enough is enough," Warner said.
+"When you hear the stories, particularly from victims who have had their lives dramatically altered by these incidences, in many cases the perpetrators having no sanction.
+You just got to say, 'enough is enough,'" Warner said.

-The University of North Carolina Wilmington is not under investigation, but they are keeping a close watch on the schools that are.
+The University of North Carolina Wilmington is not under investigation, but they are paying close attention to the schools that are.